Shimakh/AWS-configuration/README.md

    A.First we need to creat our ssh key pair locally using these set of commands at Gitbash:

-`ssh-keygen`

-Then hit Enter twise to accept the defult location
+Then hit Enter twise to accept the defult location.

 `ls ~/.ssh`